There’s nothing to like about lichen- especially when it invades on your home’s outdoor surfaces.

 What is lichen?

 Lichen is an invasive organism and may appear on surfaces as tiny, shrubby branches (fruticose) leafy structures (foliose), or in crusty patches (crustose).
-Lichens thrive on a combination of sunlight, carbon dioxide, water and minerals.
+Lichens thrive on a combination of sunlight, carbon dioxide, water, and minerals.

 What are the most common types of lichen?

-One of the mostly commonly seen types of lichen is made up of a single-celled green algae (Trebouxia).
-This type of lichen is found growing worldwide in temperate, alpine and arctic regions worldwide.
+One of the most common types of lichen is made up of single-celled green algae (Trebouxia).
+This type of lichen can be found growing worldwide in temperate, alpine, and arctic regions worldwide.

 What does lichen look like?

-Lichens comes in multiple shapes, sizes and forms including shrubby, leaf-like or crusty.
+Lichens come in multiple shapes, sizes, and forms including shrubby, leaf-like, or crusty.
 It may appear as an orange crust on a rock wall, or as mint green patches on a roof.

 Is it harmful?
 Should I remove it?

 While lichen may appear to be harmless it can cause significant damage to outdoor surfaces over time.
-Lichen holds moisture against the surface; speeding up wear and tear.
 This can shorten the life of your roof or other outdoor surfaces.

-This surface moisture may freeze in cold weather which can cause frost damage to asphalt shingles or other surfaces.
-As time goes on, your roof shingles may bend and warp.
+This surface moisture may freeze in cold weather and cause frost damage to asphalt shingles or other surfaces.
+Lichen holds moisture against the surface thus speeding up the wear and tear.
+So over time, your roof shingles may bend and warp.

-Another reason to remove lichen growth is your homeowners insurance rates may increase.
+Another reason to remove lichen growth is your homeowner’s insurance rates may increase.
 Your insurance company may send out an inspector to drive by your home to observe any changes.

 How do I get rid of lichen?

-The problem with scraping, sweeping and raking-
+The problem with scraping, sweeping and raking

 Removing lichen with a brush, broom or scraper is one common way to remove it.
 Unfortunately, removing lichen this way is very time and labor-intensive.

 Using metal strips

 When rainwater moistens the strips a tiny amount of metal will run down on your roof preventing the lichen from grabbing hold.
 Unfortunately, copper and zinc dripping from your roof is bad for the environment.

 Bleach solution that drips from your roof during or after application can kill landscape plants and ruin outdoor fabrics.
-You may need to wear protective clothing when apply bleach as the solution can burn the skin.
+You may need to wear protective clothing when applying bleach as the solution can burn the skin.

 Why is Wet & Forget Outdoor the Best Way to Remove Lichen?

 Wet & Forget Outdoor’s gentle, eco-friendly formula kills lichen without damaging your outdoor surfaces.
+It does so by working with the wind and rain to remove the unsightly lichen.

-To thoroughly treat and eliminate lichen two applications of the product is required.
-Wet & Forget Outdoor works with the wind and rain to remove unsightly lichen; just spray it on and you’re done!
 And Wet & Forget Outdoor keeps on working to keep outdoor surfaces clean and lichen-free for months!

 How to Apply Wet & Forget Outdoor

-To make one gallon of solution:
+To make one gallon of the solution:

-To make two gallons of solution:
+To make two gallons of the solution: